 What's the investment property market been doing lately in this area?
 Prices and multipliers have gone up since 1995, when the rental market suddenly came back with a bang.
-And they've kept going up, even as rents have come back down.
+During the dot-com bust they kept going up, even as rents came back down.
 Was this market affected by the late-'90s tech boom?
 Yes, in two ways.
 First, rents almost doubled between 1995 and 2000, so prices would have taken off even if multipliers had stayed flat.
 But multipliers went way up too, by about 50%, and prices more than doubled during that time.
 Then came the bust, and suddenly a rental market that had been as tight as a drum got very soft.
 Everything—prices, multipliers, rents—nosedived in early 2001 as renters and their good-paying jobs left the area.
 But a funny thing happened on the way to the total collapse of the investment market: it didn't happen.
 Like the single-family sales market, investment prices and multipliers bottomed in late 2001.
-And since then, multipliers have gone up steadily, even dramatically, dragging prices with them even while rents continue to slide.
-Prices are as high or higher than they were in 2000, while rents have sunk to late-1997 levels.
+As real estate recovered in the early-to-mid-2000s, multipliers went up steadily, even dramatically, dragging prices with them even while rents continue to slide.
+Prices were as high or higher than they were in 2000, while rents sunk to late-1997 levels.

-(It's interesting to note that new rents have declined more than the existing rents of properties that come up for sale.
-In other words, many tenants are still paying yesterday's higher rents.
+(It's interesting to note that in the aftermath of the dot-bust new rents declined more than the existing rents of properties that came up for sale.
+In other words, many tenants were still paying dot-com era higher rents.
 That's a tribute either to the usefulness of long lease terms or to the power of renter inertia.
-And it suggests that if rents continue to decline, new owners will, in effect, be paying a higher GRM down the road as they fill vacancies with tenants paying lower rents, or as they lower rents to keep tenants.)
-[Also note that all this talk about declining rents is historically interesting in 2007 but moot, since rents have sprung back locally, particularly for single-family homes, since late 2005.]
+And it suggested that if rents continued to decline, new owners would, in effect, be paying a higher GRM down the road as they filled vacancies with tenants paying lower rents, or as they lowered rents to keep tenants.
+The recovery of the rental market, and rents along with it, made all this talk about declining rents historically interesting in 2007 but moot since then, as rents sprung back locally, particularly for single-family homes, since late 2005.

-Bear in mind that this rosy boom market scenario applies only to the investment property market below roughly $2M as this is written in early 2005.
-Much like the single-family market, this number seems to be the boundary between a seller's market and a buyer's market.
+Back in 2005 I asked readers to bear in mind that the rosy boom market scenario I spoke of above applied only to the investment property market below roughly $2M.
+Much like the single-family market, this number seemed to be the boundary between a seller's market and a buyer's market.
 Why?
 Larger properties are bought by larger investors, and they have the capital and connections to look well beyond their back yard for investment opportunities.
-Our area, with its uncertain future, flagging economy, stagnant job creation and incredibly high real estate prices, must be really easy to walk away from right now.
-Why pay a premium for years of negative cash flow when there's low-hanging fruit in cheaper, less volatile cities like Reno and Modesto?
-[What's ironic about this statement in 2007 is that our economy is on the rebound, keeping prices stable, while the real estate market crashes in Reno and Modesto and other markets that apparently lived and died by subprime lending.]
+I speculated that our area, which in 2005 had an uncertain future, flagging economy, stagnant job creation and incredibly high real estate prices, must be really easy to walk away from then.
+Why pay a premium for years of negative cash flow, I asked, when there's low-hanging fruit in cheaper, less volatile cities like Reno and Modesto?
+What's ironic about this statement is that since then our economy has rebounded, keeping prices stable, while the real estate market crashed in Reno and Modesto and other markets that apparently lived and died by subprime lending.

 Smaller properties, on the other hand, are bought by smaller investors who tend to limit themselves to local properties.
 What's the appeal of Bay Area real estate?
 Real estate loans are cheap now and the stock market is all over the map; cheaper places like Modesto are a long way away, making it tough for a small investor to stay on top of his or her property.
 Besides, the Bay Area's skyrocketing prices have created equity that's put money into the pocket of many a local homeowner, so local real estate is a proven product.
 And there's another factor: it's not just investors who buy investment property these days.
 Rising home prices are pushing entry-level buyers into duplexes, often with a friend or relative who'll live in the other side.